Definition - What does Uterine Lining mean?

 The uterine lining varies, grows, and sheds itself throughout a woman’s monthly menstrual cycle.
-The process of the lining is determined by a consistent output of the female body’s two major sex hormones, estrogen and progesterone.
+The process of the lining is determined by a consistent output of the female body’s two major sex hormones, estrogen, and progesterone.
 These hormones dictate the succession of the development in accordance with woman’s ovulation and menstruation cycle.
 Immediately after a menstrual period, when the endometrium has shed it’s lining, it begins to regrow lining in preparation for upcoming ovulation.
 By the time ovulation occurs, the uterus should be prepared to house a recently fertilized egg and support a developing pregnancy.
 This pattern repeats monthly.

-In order to a pregnancy to occur, the uterine lining must offer a rich and thick lining for an embryo to implant into.
+In order for a pregnancy to occur, the uterine lining must offer a rich and thick lining for an embryo to implant into.
 This is true for conception as a result of intercourse or in vitro fertilization (IVF).
 A lining that is 8-13 mm thick is ideal for conception to occur.
 Lining that is too think or thick may impede an embryo’s chances of survival.
-If the uterine lining, which is monitored via ultrasound technology, does not develop to this thickness, then hormone replacement therapy may be required as treatment.
+If the uterine lining, which is monitored via ultrasound, does not develop to this thickness, then hormone replacement therapy may be required as treatment.